Timber construction in the urban context

-Current developments in the sustainable use of resources and the recyclability of building materials offer the opportunity to process flat components such as ceilings and walls into wooden building materials, e.g. cross laminated timber, frameworks and composite structures.
-Where reinforced concrete has been left in its original form and processing, flat wooden building elements offer great advantages and development opportunities, for example, due to their weight and high degree of prefabrication.
+Current developments in the sustainable use of resources and the recyclability of building materials offer the opportunity to build flat components such as floor slabs and walls using wooden building materials, e.g., cross laminated timber, frameworks and composite structures.
+Where reinforced concrete has stagnated in its original form and way of being processed, flat wooden construction elements offer great advantages and development opportunities, for example, due to their weight and high degree of prefabrication.

 Before a house is built, the decision is made in the planning stage about the building materials to be used.
-At the same time, we are deciding which materials the future residents of the house will be surrounded by – a question not only of economic and technical considerations, but also of emotions.
-But regardless of whether the aim is to build as cost-effectively as possible, to build in a healthy and ecological way, to achieve constructive advantages or to create sensual aspects, one material can win favour in every area: wood.
-The visible wooden ceilings and facades create pleasant, soft room acoustics, and the smell of the wood gives the feeling of good, healthy air.
-In terms of construction, the innovative method can be considered equivalent to solid construction, and in ecological terms, timber construction has many advantages.
+This decision also determines the materials that will surround the future residents – making it not only an economic and technical consideration, but also an emotional one.
+Regardless of whether the aim is to build as cost-effectively as possible, to prioritise health and sustainability, to take advantage of structural benefits or to enhance the sensory experience of a space, one material proves compelling in every respect: wood.
+Exposed timber ceilings and façades create a pleasant, soft acoustic environment, while the natural scent of wood conveys a sense of fresh, healthy air.
+From a structural standpoint, this innovative construction method is on par with solid construction; ecologically, timber construction offers numerous advantages.

 _DSC2225